ABOUT CONFIDENT PARENTS, CONFIDENT KIDS

 _(Insert your child’s name)__ is:________, _______, ________, and ______.
 The highest compliment I can pay to a student is that he or she is _______________ and I can certainly say that about your child.
 I congratulate Mr. and Mrs. _(your last name)___ for the critical role you have played in raising such a wonderful human being.
 We expect to see great things in his/her future!”

 I can’t think of a more important step for me in my career than to share in the challenges and dialogue with you on parenting and bring my background of improving schools to the conversation so that all of our family lives can be enriched.
 Thanks for visiting and I hope you will not only read but also, contribute to this valuable conversation!
-Confident parents raise confident kids.
+After all, confident parents raise confident kids!

 All illustrations on the site have been drawn by the author, Jennifer Miller.